Skip to main content

 Validate inputs

-Validators check whether the value falls in the expected range, and provide visual cue if it does not.
-To add a validator to a parameter, provide a comma-separated list of functions that will be invoked each time a value is changed.
-A null indicates that the value is valid, anything else indicates an error which gets shown to the user.
+Validators check whether the value falls in the expected range and provide a visual cue if it does not.
+To add a validator to a parameter, provide a comma-separated list of functions that are invoked each time a value changes.
+A null indicates that the value is valid.
+Anything else indicates an error, which gets shown to the user.

 A validator is a function that accepts one parameter of any type and returns a string.
 Choice providers are applicable only to string parameters.